 There are several other companies developing technology and devices that compete with our products.
-Our principal competitors in the medical exoskeleton market consist of Ekso Bionics, Parker Hannifin, FREE Bionics, Rex Bionics, Cyberdyne, and others.
+Our principal competitors in the medical exoskeleton market consist of Ekso Bionics, Rex Bionics, Cyberdyne, FREE Bionics, Wandercraft, and others.
 These companies have products currently available for institutional use and in some cases personal use.
 We expect some of such products to become available for personal use in the next few years especially as we continue to expand coverage by different payors and geographies.
-In addition, we compete with alternative devices and alternative therapies, including treadmill-based gait therapies, such as those offered by DIH (formerly known as Hocoma), AlterG, Aretech, Reha Technology and Bioness.
+In addition, we compete with alternative devices and alternative therapies, including treadmill-based gait therapies, such as those offered by DIH (formerly known as Hocoma), AlterG, Aretech, Reha Technology, and Bioness, which is a unit of Bioventus.
 Our competitor base may change or expand as we continue to develop and commercialize our soft suit exoskeleton product in the future.
 These or other medical device or robotics companies, academic and research institutions, or others, may develop new technologies or therapies that provide a superior walking and usage experience, are more effective in treating the secondary medical conditions that we target or are less expensive than ReWalk, ReStore or future products.
 Our technologies and products could be rendered obsolete by such developments.
 We may also compete with other treatments and technologies that address the secondary medical conditions that our products seek to mitigate.